tango4j/Auto-Tuning-Spectral-Clustering/README.md

 iafq-00000-00272-00000075-00000225 iafq 0.75 2.25
 iafq-00000-00272-00000150-00000272 iafq 1.5 2.72
 ```
-3. Affinity matrix file in Kaldi scp/ark: Each affinity matrix file should be N by N square matrix.
+3. **Affinity matrix files** in Kaldi scp/ark format: Each affinity matrix file should be N by N square matrix.
-2. Speaker embedding file (optional): If you don't have affinity matrix, you can calculate cosine similarity ark files using _./sc_utils/score_embedding.sh_
+2. **Speaker embedding files** (optional): If you don't have affinity matrix, you can calculate cosine similarity ark files using _./sc_utils/score_embedding.sh_

 #### Running the python code with arguments:
 ```bash